-One of the first things you can do for a lawn in the spring is thatch control.
-Thinning out the thatch in the spring clears out old, dead grass and other organic matter that has built up over time but has not broken down.
+Thinning out the thatch in the lawn clears out old, dead grass and other organic matter that has built up but not broken down over the fall and winter months.
 Dethatching opens up the lawn surface, allowing for improved nutrient and water intake.
-It also cuts through stolons and rhizomes (lateral stems), which encourages new growth.
+It also cuts through stolons and rhizomes, or lateral stems, which encourages new growth.

 The Best Time to Dethatch

-The period of active growth and warming temperatures of spring are ideal for dethatching, but exactly when in spring depends on the type of turf you have.
-Both warm-season and cold-season turf types should be dethatched after they are actively growing; a general rule of thumb is to wait until they have been mowed a couple of times.
+Both warm-season and cold-season turf types should be dethatched after they are actively growing.
+A general rule of thumb is to wait until they have been mowed a couple of times.
 For warm-season turf, this typically happens in late spring to early summer.
 For cold-season turf, the right time is usually early spring.
-Cold-season grasses can also be de-thatched in early fall, while the grass is still growing; it needs time to re-establish before the frost season.
+Cold-season grasses can also be de-thatched in early fall while the grass is still growing, as it needs time to re-establish before the frost season.

 Common warm-season grasses include Zoysia, St. Augustine, Bermuda, Bahia and Centipede.
 Common cold-season grasses include Kentucky bluegrass, rough bluegrass, fescue, and ryegrass.